Welcome to Bring Out Your Dead !

 • Wilhelt, the Rotcleaver + any infinite combo that kills off zombies: infinite zombies (with decayed).

 • Cloudstone Curio + Rooftop Storm + Diregraf Colossus + one non-token zombie: start with Curio, Storm and Colossus on the field.
 Summon the non-token zombie.
 Curio’s recall and Colossus’s zombie creation land on the stack.
-I resolve creation first and then recall Colossus to my hand.
-Now I summon Colossus (for free, because of Storm).
+Resolve creation first and then recall Colossus to hand.
+Now summon Colossus (for free, because of Storm).
 Curio’s recall lands on the stack.
-I recall the non-token zombie.
+Recall the non-token zombie.

 • Necroduality + any infinite combo that involves summoning non-token zombies: twice as many (and thereby probably infinite) zombies!